The world wants to help Ukraine. But organizations delivering humanitarian aid face major obstacles.

 Hundreds of thousands of people in Ukraine lack food, water, heat, electricity and medical care, according to the International Committee of the Red Cross.
 Temperatures dip below freezing at night, and Save the Children has received reports of children becoming ill from the cold.
 In Mariupol, a besieged city in Ukraine’s southeast, locals are reportedly melting snow to drink.

-Ukrainian authorities have accused Russia of shelling humanitarian corridors, in violation of temporary cease-fire agreements.
+Ukrainian authorities have accused Russia of shelling humanitarian corridors in violation of temporary cease-fire agreements.
 Russian attacks have destroyed vital infrastructure, and the port of Odessa — where almost all of Ukraine’s imports by sea arrive — is closed because of the war.

 The Kyiv City Charity Foundation Food Bank, which has distributed food to people in need in Ukraine’s capital since 2011, has been “operating more actively than ever,” with an “army” of volunteers who distribute food even under Russian fire, Nataliia Radetska, the food bank’s deputy board head, said in an email to The Washington Post on Monday.